 What does Eryk mean?

-Eryk \e-ryk, er-yk\ as a name for boys.
-Eryk's roots are Old Norse, Old French and Old German, and the meaning of Eryk is "complete ruler; peaceful ruler".
-Eryk is a form of Eric (Old Norse).
+Eryk /eryk/ [2 sylls.] as a name for boys.
+Eryk's root is Old Norse, and the meaning of Eryk is "complete ruler; peaceful ruler".
+Eryk is an alternate form of Eric (Old Norse) with the suffix -yk.
 Eryk is also a derivative of Frederick (Old French, Old German).

 Eryk is an uncommon first name for males.
 Eryk is also a rare last name for all people.
 (2000 U.S. Census)

 Displayed below is a comparison of the popularity of the boy name Eryk and affiliated names.
 Popular varying forms of Eryk (unlisted) ranked in the Top 1000 are Eric (#123 the previous year), Erick (#257), Erik (#328), Frederick (#497), Ricky (#519), Friedrich, Fredrik, Fritz, Rickey, Fredrick, Rick, Rich, Frederic, Federico, Erich, Fred, Freddie, Aric, Freddy and Fredric.
 These boy names were at the apex of their popularity during the years 1960-1969 (usage of 0.5184%) and are now significantly less widespread (usage 0.1638%, 68.4% less), with forms like Freddy, Fredrick, Fred, Freddie and Aric falling out of fashion.
 Eric (#123), Erick (#257), Erik (#328) and Ricky (#519) are four of the more fashionable names for newborns in this list.
 (2014 Birth Statistics)